bioinformatics-core-shared-training/cruk-summer-school-2020/index.md

 ### Pre-requisites

 **The course will include a great deal of hands-on work in R and at the command line.
-In order for you to make the most of the course we strongly recommend that you take an introductory course, or have sufficient experience in the following areas:**
+In order for you to make the most of the course we <u>strongly recommend</u> that you take an introductory course, or have sufficient experience in the following areas:**

 - R
 - Unix